Visual Studio Code

 Before you begin

-Before you can use your ActiveState projects Python interpreter in your VS Code environment, make sure the following conditions are met.
+Before using your ActiveState project’s Python interpreter in your VS Code environment, make sure the following conditions are met:

 Setting up your IDE